peulsilva/X-INF371/TD4-Compiler/README.md

 ## :white_check_mark: Goals

-The goal of this assignment is to code a Java compiler and understand the design of compilers.
+The goal of this assignment is to code a Java compiler and understand the design of compilers and abstract classes.

 This new language will be compiled in ``` .wil``` files and can ran through [XVM](https://www.enseignement.polytechnique.fr/informatique/INF371/xvm/) (Polytechnique's Virtual Machine).